Professional edition active

 © Springer Science+Business Media

-Raynaud syndrome itself is diagnosed clinically.
-Acrocyanosis also causes color change of the digits in response to cold but differs from Raynaud syndrome in that it is persistent, not easily reversed, and does not cause trophic changes, ulcers, or pain.
+Diagnostic criteria for Raynaud phenomenon are based upon a history of unusual cold sensitivity, biphasic color changes involving white and blue digits (pallor or duskiness in patients with dark-skin), and additional history and examination-based elements (1).
+Acrocyanosis also causes color change of the digits in response to cold but differs from Raynaud phenomenon in that it is persistent, not easily reversed, and does not cause trophic changes (thin, shiny, or discolored skin; hair loss; brittle nails), ulcers, or pain.

 Primary and secondary forms are distinguished clinically, supported by vascular laboratory studies and blood testing.